billyjoseph008/nura/packages/transport-http/README.md

 # @nura/transport-http

 HTTP transport bindings for the Nura intents service.
-This package ships an Express router that exposes the generic `/ai/intents` endpoints with rate limiting, idempotency, and JSON-only responses.
+Ships an Express router that exposes `/ai/intents` endpoints with rate limiting, idempotency, and JSON responses.

 ## Installation